casper-network/docs/source/docs/casper/developers/cli/index.md

 title: Interacting with the Blockchain
 ---

-# Interacting with the Blockchain using CLI
+# Using the Casper CLI Client

 This section explains how to interact with a Casper network using the Casper command-line client written in Rust.